 Paint Your Strands

-Since every single process application is going to have unique directions of their own, and likely a user-friendly applicator, we're going to use this space to discuss how to achieve a highlight touch-up by using the foil method that Carhart suggested.
+Since every single process application is going to have unique directions of its own, and likely a user-friendly applicator, we're going to use this space to discuss how to achieve a highlight touch-up by using the foil method that Carhart suggested.

-You're going to start wherever your natural parting is, either on the side or down the middle.
+Start wherever your natural parting is, either on the side or down the middle.
 "Begin by slicing super fine sections (like, see-through!) using your tail comb to weave some pieces of hair out," says Carhart.
 Place the thinly sectioned hairs onto your foil, and stretch them down taut against your head.
 Use your brush to gather a scoop of your bleach mixture and firmly press it down onto your strands as if you were painting a thick stroke of acrylic paint with a paintbrush.
 You want it to be rich and thick but still spread out into an even layer.
 You shouldn't need too much since the sections you're working with are so fine.
 "Paint the bleach on your roots and avoid overlapping onto the blonde from your previous color job," says Carhart.

 When it comes time to apply around the hairline, take a fine slice of hair out using your tail comb and weave the same way Carhart advised with the parting.
 Then, place a foil against your forehead or cheek, and lay the finely sliced hair on top of the foil.
 "Make sure to saturate, but not over saturate.
 Then fold the bottom of the foil to meet the top, and corner in the tops of the sides a little bit so the foil doesn’t slip."
 Don't be too shy with saturation either.
 If your application isn't saturated, you'll have a splotchy, spotty-looking bleach job.